CKolkey/ts-node-action/README.md

 This will present the available node action(s) for the node under your cursor alongside your `lsp`/`null-ls` code actions.
 <hr>

-`require("ts-node-action").debug()`
-Prints some helpful information about the current node, as well as the loaded node actions for all filetypes

 ## Helpers